DeCCCarb/shiny-dashboard/app/text/capacity-default-info.md

 ## Understanding our Default Capacity Values

-This tool is meant to help users explore possible futures for clean energy and oil transition on California’s Central Coast.
+This tool is meant to help users explore possible futures for clean energy and oil transition in California’s Central Coast.
 In each technology tab, you'll find a couple of **default capacity scenarios** to choose from.
 These scenarios are not predictions - they’re starting points, based on current state-level goals, local data, and planning documents.

 We included these to give users a baseline to begin exploring trade-offs, impacts, and opportunities.
 But the future is uncertain, and local realities will continue to evolve - so you are encouraged to modify these values and input your own.